-Binding the Edges of a Carpet Remnant to Make It Into an Area Rugby Paige Turner
+Binding the Edges of a Carpet Remnant to Make It Into an Area Rugby Kathy Adams

 Carpet remnants are available aplenty at carpet shops, often for a fair price for the size.
 A remnant offers an inexpensive alternative to a store-bought area rug.
 If rolled out on its own, a remnant may look acceptable at first, but its edges may unfurl or shed bits of fiber from time to time.
 Stick-on carpet binding tape with a roped edge and a few tools are all you will need to turn that remnant into a usable area rug.